 A classical music community, built on discipline

-Now a high school junior, he says the program has been essential in shaping him.
+Now a high school senior who is headed to Skidmore College this fall, he says the program has been essential in shaping him.
 “The biggest influence it’s had on me is instilling some discipline,” Noanddi said.
 ICP students sign a contract promising to practice their instrument an hour each day beyond their in-person lessons.
 “There have been some days where I’ve slacked, but I always make up for it,” he said; he’s learned the importance of sticking with his craft.

 Photo by Kelly Davidson

 Noanddi also values ICP’s mission to diversify the ranks of classical music.
 “Classical music is tough to get into because instruments are so expensive and orchestras aren’t everywhere,” he said.
 “You also have to be taught, which costs money.”

 Noanddi’s been with ICP so long that the program’s uniqueness surprises him.
 Most of his school friends don’t know much about classical music.
 However, Noanddi is now considering double majoring in bass performance and physics or engineering in college, and ICP has provided a constant source of learning, focus — and friendship.
 “First and foremost, it’s a community of people who are just here to focus on one thing,” Noanddi said.
 “It’s nice to be serious about it.”

 A joyful return

 After a fully remote 2020/2021 season, ICP returned in person last August.
 “The biggest benefit I’ve noticed from coming back in person has been the return to concerts,” says Nicole.
 “Being able to perform for a live audience really increases our students’ motivation.
 The ICP experience isn’t just about learning to play an instrument, but about sharing our work with others.
 We’re so happy to be able to do that again.”